DasLab/arnie/docs/setup_doc.md

 nupack: /path/to/nupack3.0.6/src/bin
 ```

-## CONTRAfold 2 (`package='contrafold`)
+## CONTRAfold 2 (`package='contrafold'`)

 I recommend downloading the code that is at [https://github.com/csfoo/contrafold-se](https://github.com/csfoo/contrafold-se).
 Even though this is named CONTRAfold-SE, the repo itself does not contain any of the parameter files from the CONTRAfold-SE project, and the authors cleaned up some build issues.
 If you run this code with its default parameters, you are running CONTRAfold 2.

-On a Mac and Linux, this works for me:

 ```
 git clone https://github.com/csfoo/contrafold-se.git
 cd contrafold-se/src
 make
 ```
 To check the build, try running `./contrafold`.

 Then set in arnie.rc: